brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 - Java 17+ users can try replacing `-XX:+UseG1GC` with `XX:+UseZGC`, in GraalVM or any other OpenJDK build.
 In my testing, ZGC reduces FPS/TPS (especially in GraalVM, where zgc isn't fully supported and disables some of the optimizations) and increase memory usage, but can reduce pauses/stutters from GC even more.
 See this Github page for more optimal ZGC flags: https://github.com/FroggeMC/MC-Java-Flags

 - For Java 8 users: Red Hat builds OpenJDK with the Shenandoah GC.
-If GraalVM 21 is still stuttering, it may be worth a try with `-XX:+UseShenandoahGC`: https://access.redhat.com/products/openjdk
+If GraalVM 21 is still stuttering, you can try `-XX:+UseShenandoahGC`: https://access.redhat.com/products/openjdk

 - Recommended values for `MaxGCPauseMillis` range from 50 (one Minecraft tick) to 200 (Aikar's chosen value), and may have a significant effect on client smoothness in particular.